WeeLonelySoul/Felix-The-resource-daemon/README.md

 # Future updates
 * Mail check
-* Bandwidth inform <-- Implanted in the Bandwidth update
+* Bandwidth inform <-- Implemented in the Bandwidth update
 * GUI update
 * Settings for what Felix should look at
 * Merge critical and normal